Nampula Province: Economy

 The region is a major producer of cotton, and is known as the Cotton Belt of Nampula.
 Also produced in the province are cashew nuts, tobacco, gems and other minerals.
 Many of the cotton and tobacco farms in Nampula Province are state-owned.

-The Millennium Challenge Corporation (MCC) was involved in a $507 million project with Mozambique to develop the water delivery system in Nampula Province over five years (2008-2013), to benefit an estimated 1.2 million people.
+The Millennium Challenge Corporation (MCC) was involved in a $507 million project with Mozambique to develop the water delivery system in Nampula Province over five years (2008–2013), to benefit an estimated 1.2 million people.
 The project aimed to lay down some 16 kilometers of transmission pipes, constructing or rehabilitating four pumping stations and a new distribution center, to raise the height of the Nacala Dam from 17 m to 19 m and to expand a treatment plant to enable it to process 1041 cubic meters of water per hour.
 An evaluation report was published in 2020.
 UNICEF and USAID have subsequently funded and constructed water and sanitation facilities at Ramiane Health Centre and 8 other health centres in Nampula Province.

 Demographics

-According to the 1997 census, the province had 2,975,747 inhabitants and an area of 78,197 square kilometres, hence resulting in a population density of 38.05 inhabitants per km².
+According to the 1997 census, the province had 2,975,747 inhabitants and an area of 78,197 square kilometres, hence resulting in a population density of 38.05 inhabitants per km^{2}.
 Between 1997 and 2007, the population grew by 25.34%.
 At the time of the 2007 census, a population of 3,985,613 residents was recorded.
-With an area 79,010 square kilometres, the population density was about 50.44 people per km².
+With an area 79,010 square kilometres, the population density was about 50.44 people per km^{2}.